Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Law of large numbers

 \section{Law of large numbers}

 In this section, we are interested in averages over the population living at time $t$ for large $t$.
-When the Galton-Watson tree is not supercritical we have almost sure extinction, and thus we assume here that $m>1$.
+When the Galton--Watson tree is not supercritical we have almost sure extinction and thus, we assume here that $m>1$.